AgalmicVentures/Werk/README.md

 memory.

 # Components
-Components below are presented in roughly the order they would need to be instantiated; that is, components lower on the list may depend upon those above them.
+Components below are presented in roughly the order that they depend upon each other.
 For a standard set of basic components, look at the `ApplicationContext` class.

+### Math
+A wide variety of math components are included:
+* `ContinuousEma`: Calculate an EMA with a continuous value.
+* `DiscreteDistribution`: Calculates statistics about a weighted set of ordered values, including probability information.
+* `DiscreteEma`: Calculate an EMA with discrete steps.
+* `OrderStatistics`: Calculate fractiles and other order statistics on a set of samples.
+* `SimpleLinearRegression`: Calculate a simple linear regression from two sets of samples.
+* `SummaryStatistics` and `RangedSummaryStatistics`: Calculate basic summary statistics (count, average, std-dev, and optionally min/max).

+### Profiling
+In order to maintain performant code and identify outliers which require remediation, a light-weight profiling implementation is provided. `Profile`s keep track of the start and end times of a given sample, and then insert the delta into an `OrderStatistics` instance.
+Once that instance has a certain number of samples (default=100), the `OrderStatistics` is sampled at various fractiles into a set `SummaryStatistics` instances, then cleared.
+This allows for an O(1) implementation while still collection some fractile information.

+`Profile`s are named and held by a `ProfileManager` class which allows exporting the summary statistics to JSON for upstream analysis.

 ### Background Thread
 To keep latency low on the main application thread(s), a `BackgroundThread` class offers a place to defer I/O from other components.
 A set of `Action`s is run at a configurable interval.
+Although actions do not have a latency budget, they must return as all multitasking is cooperative.
+To ensure performance, background actions are automatically profiled by providing a `ProfileManager` to the `BackgroundThread` upon instantiation.

 Built-in actions include:
 * `CounterAction`: Counts the number of times the action is executed.